 - Respiratory problems

 Of course, accidents and catastrophes aren’t the only ways in which warehouse injuries can occur.
-Repetitive motions such as lifting and twisting could lead to lingering joint and back pain that are just as worthy of workers’ compensation coverage as obvious traumatic events.
+Repetitive motions such as lifting and twisting could lead to lingering joint and back pain that is just as worthy of workers’ compensation coverage as obvious traumatic events.

 Illinois Workers’ Compensation for Warehouse Accidents